nspo/microbuf/README.md

 Note that the maximum payload of UDP packets for this blockset is 1472 bytes, according to the documentation.
 The deserialization function can be included as in the previous example and will be compiled to C code automatically.

+## Example: Arduino to Simulink
+The headers which `microbuf` generates can easily be included in an Arduino sketch.
+The code compiles as it does not require functionality from the `std` namespace.
+Possibly dependant on your specific Arduino hardware, `float64` data can probably not be serialized on the Arduino as `double`s may only have 32 bits.

+This examples is not yet finished - more information will follow.

 ## Limitations

-- Consider the maximum UDP payload for your usecase. `microbuf` knows the required number of bytes, see e.g. the `bytes.reserve(...)` call of the generated C++ struct's `as_bytes()` function.
+- Consider the maximum payload for your usecase (e.g. the maximum UDP payload). `microbuf` knows the required number of bytes, see e.g. the return type of the generated C++ struct's `as_bytes()` function.
-- The generated C++ header cannot be used with e.g. Arduinos at the moment as it requires `std::vector`.
-This can be fixed in the future though.
 - Only arrays with a static size are supported.
 You could only fill an array partially and add a field storing the number of valid elements though.